-Fig. 5: Phase diagram for sodium sulfates.
+Figure 5.
+Phase diagram for sodium sulfates.
 The continuous lines indicate the boundaries of the stable phases.
 Triangles and squares are experimental data for mirabilite and thenardite, respectively.
-The discontinuous line corresponds to a solution in metastable equilibrium with respect to thenardite and supersaturated with respect to mirabilite [figure extracted from FLATT, 2002 experiments, redrawn].
+The discontinuous line corresponds to a solution in metastable equilibrium with respect to thenardite and supersaturated with respect to mirabilite (figure extracted from FLATT 2002 experiments, redrawn).
 Note that the phase diagram of HILL & FORTI (1997, p.
-192) displays the mirabilitethenardite boundary line, constructed from one field case, in a slightly lower position (i.e. with drier conditions).
-We plotted the T - RH conditions of the Chamois Cave and of the Laboratory were Xray analyses have been done, which clearly show that they are in the stability field of mirabilite and thenardite, respectively.
+192) displays the mirabilite-thenardite boundary line, constructed from one field case, in a slightly lower position (i.e. with drier conditions).
+We plotted the T-RH conditions of the Chamois Cave and of the Laboratory were X-ray analyses have been done, which clearly show that they are in the stability field of mirabilite and thenardite, respectively.

-Since highly soluble sulfates are present in a wide range of temperature, the key-factor for their growth is the dryness of the air, at least seasonally.
-The Chamois Cave has a special climate due to its topographic and geological setting and to the cave structure.
-Firstly, most of the cave develops below a narrow crest in a thick sequence of marly limestones dipping perpendicularly to the main passages.
-As a consequence, most of the infiltration above the cave is guided toward west, and a high cliff to the east (i.e. no catchment) prevents any contribution of the cave itself.
-Percolations are small and not frequent; the cave owes its origin to allogenic input and to a remote recharge.
-Secondly, most of the year, a strong draft enters at high altitude and crosses the main passages towards the entrance.
-During its subsidence, it warms up (from 4.3 to 7.1 °C) and dries out (93-92 % RH), both by compression and by contact with the passage wall which are warmed by geothermic flux since cooling by percolation is very limited (see Audra & Nobécourt in these Proceedings).
+subsidence, it warms up (from 4.3 to 7.1 °C) and dries out (93 to 92 % RH), both by compression and by contact with the passage wall which are warmed by geothermic flux since cooling by percolation is very limited [see paper about the Chamois Cave temperature in these Proceedings].
 Moreover the Thénardier Gallery has even a more pronounced microclimate (8.5 °C, 88% RH).
 There is no percolation in the upper dry gallery where sulfates occur.
 It is confined by sumps most of the year, and especially during wet season.
 Very similar conditions occur in Gamslöcher-Kolowrathöhle, qualified as "aridity" in the gallery where sulfates are present (Bieniok et al. 2011) and Castelguard Cave (Harmon et al. 1983).
-Regarding Chamois Cave, we might have expected a strong ventilation to account for the evaporative conditions, but surprisingly the Thénardier gallery is a confined passage isolated by sumps during long periods, with at the maximum only slight convection air movements due to local temperature differences.
+Regarding Chamois Cave, we might have expected a strong ventilation to account for the evaporative conditions, but surprisingly Thénardier gallery is a confined passage isolated by sumps during long periods, with at the maximum only slight convection air movements due to local temperature differences.

-Conclusion
+6. Conclusion

 The Chamois Cave (Alpes-de-Haute-Provence, France) harbors unusual highly soluble sulfate minerals, usually found in caves from arid areas or in volcanic caves still under heat influence, but less common in such cold limestone caves (here 8.5 °C).
-X-ray analyses allowed to identify, beside carbonate minerals (calcite and hydromagnesite), calcium sulfate (gypsum), together with highly soluble sodium sulfates, mirabilite and eugsterite.
+X-ray analyses allow identifying, beside carbonate mineral (calcite and hydromagnesite), calcium sulfate (gypsum), together with highly soluble sodium sulfates, mirabilite and eugsterite.
 To our knowledge, it is only the second mention of eugsterite as cave mineral.
 Thenardite also appeared on X-rays, but it is likely an artifact due to dehydration of the cave mineral mirabilite during the analytical process.
 The origin of sulfate is likely the oxidation of pyrite from the host rock, and the sodium probably comes from the weathering of sodium plagioclases (albite), one of the components of the alluvial deposits coming from Annot sandstones erosion.
 The main reason for the presence of these sodium sulfates is the dry atmosphere of the Thénardier Gallery, with low RH (88%).
 Such microclimatic specificities are the result of conditions present in the whole cave (topographic and geologic conditions responsible of scarce percolations, subsiding draft through the cave that warms and dries up thanks to a strong geothermal gradient) and to local conditions of the Thénardier gallery (long isolation periods by temporary sumps).
 All in all, the main factor for sodium sulfates growth relies on these strong evaporation conditions that are not so frequent in such cold-temperate limestone caves.